nprime496/Nprime496/README.md

 ### Hello World ! 👋☺️

-Hey you, I'm Nprime!
+I'm Nprime.
 I am studying information system conception and have had a lot of learning material about artificial intelligence and Machine Learning.
 Thus, I have a strong background in programming and data science (may be better)...also some experience with programming competitions.

 - 🔭 I’m currently working on building myself
 - 🐦️ Follow me on [twitter](https://twitter.com/nprime496)